 #Oxford Art Classes

-START Art Classes in Oxford teach drawing and painting courses for adults of all abilities but especially beginners.
+START Art Classes in Oxford teach drawing and painting courses for adults (and now children!) of all abilities but especially beginners.
 START aims to, well, get you started!
 Art lessons are practical and hands-on; you are encouraged to have a go and have fun.
 You can produce some amazing effects with just simple techniques.
 At the end of most classes you will have produced something with your own hands which you can take home and be proud of.

 Please check the homepage for the latest START art courses running in Oxford.
 Most courses are 2 hour sessions that run once a week for 5 or 6 weeks.
 The subjects on offer rotate throughout the year and include: